hamishcunningham/pi-tronics/simbamon/README.txt

 - (when running) a process ID file in /var/run/simbamon.pid
 - a source file for the man page (man/simbamond.txt) and the man pages themselves (man/simbamon[d].8 and their compressed versions)
+- a configuration script in /usr/sbin/mopi (with manpage)

 -----------------------------------------------------------------------------
 To install: